Maumturks: Hill walking

-The walk of the full range (from Maam Cross to Leenaun), is considered one of the "great classic ridge-walks of Ireland", and since 1975, the University College Galway Mountaineering Club, has run the annual "Maamturks Challenge", a walk covering the entire 25–kilometre range in a single day.
-Near the centre of the range in a deep valley is Máméan, a site of pilgrimage dedicated to Saint Patrick.
+The walk of the full range (from Maam Cross to Leenaun), is considered one of the "great classic ridge-walks of Ireland", and since 1975, the University of Galway Mountaineering Club, has run the annual "Maamturks Challenge", a walk covering the entire 25–kilometre range in a single day.
+Near the centre of the range in a deep glen is Máméan, a site of pilgrimage dedicated to Saint Patrick.

 List of peaks

 The table below lists some of the highest major mountain peaks of the Maumturk Mountains.

 (‡) The anglicised version is rarely used or marked on any maps; a more common anglicised name is the incorrect name of "Barrslievenaroy" (or "Baurslievenaroy"), which is a nearby townland on the slopes of Binn idir an Da Log.